Is intermittent fasting good for you?

 Want to make losing weight feel easier?

-1) Fasting can help with weight loss and chronic diseases
+1) Fasting for weight loss

 One of the first documented cases of extended fasts was in 1973, when a man called Angus Barbieri was admitted into the University Department of Medicine in Dundee, Scotland.
 He weighed 207kg (456lbs / 32.6st) and was about to complete a 382-day fast.